CosmicMan08/coop-mods/README.md

 # coop-mods
- all of my mods for sm64ex-coop
+ All of my mods for sm64ex-coop